The States Assembly agreed the first law changes on 15 September 2021.

 You'll still need to let us know if you get married or permanently separate from your spouse or civil partner.

-If you separate you will be taxed as a single person.
+If you separate you'll be taxed as a single person.

 Tell Revenue Jersey you're married or in a civil partnership